hslil25/hslil25/README.md

 - 👋 Hey!
 I’m Halil Tataroğlu {Halil Tʰatʰaɾo:ɫu}.
-I was born in 2003 (according to the Gregorian calendar).
-I am living in 🇹🇷 but not İstanbul.
+I was born in 2003.
+I am living in 🇹🇷.
-- I'm a freshman at Bilkent University studying computer science.
+- I'm a freshman at Bilkent University and studying computer science.
 - I plan to graduate in 2025.
 - halil00tataroglu@gmail.com